 ASHTON, BALLYCANEW, GOREY, CO.
 WEXFORD

-Online entry system is open now, where you will be able to 'Enter Competition Now' and log in and you can just click on the individual sections.
+Online entry system is closed at moment and opens closer to our show date.
+Once you will be able to 'Enter Competition Now' and log in and you can just click on the individual sections.
 Totally paperless and user friendly!

 Classes start at 10am, with the exception of the Dog Show, Indoor Craft and Pets Corner/Poultry, entries for these sections must be in by 10.30.
 We will be publishing a timetable shortly.